WikiLeaks Founder Assange To Be free Man After US Plea Deal - UrduPoint

 He is expected to be sentenced to five years and two months in prison, with credit for the same amount of time he spent behind bars in Britain.

-Assange's wife Stella said he would be a "free man" after the judge signed off on the deal, thanking supporters who have campaigned for his release for years.
+Assange's wife Stella said he would be a "free man", thanking supporters who have campaigned for his release for years.

-"We weren't really sure until the last 24 hours that it was actually happening."
+"We weren't really sure until the last 24 hours that it was actually happening," she told BBC radio, saying she was "just elated".

-She urged supporters to monitor her husband's flight on plane-tracking websites and to follow the "AssangeJet" hashtag, saying in a post on social media platform X "we need all eyes on his flight in case something goes wrong".

-The court in the Northern Mariana Islands was chosen because of Assange's unwillingness to go to the continental United States and because of the territory's proximity to his native Australia, a court filing said.
+The court in the Northern Mariana Islands was chosen because of Assange's unwillingness to go to the continental United States and because of its proximity to Australia, a court filing said.

 Under the deal, Assange is due to return to Australia, where the government said his case had "dragged on for too long" and there was "nothing to be gained by his continued incarceration".